Mojang/ore-ui/packages/@react-facet/deferred-mount/README.md

 React Facet is a state management for performant game UIs.
 For more information on how to use this package check the official documentation available at https://react-facet.mojang.com/.

-This package allows deferring mounting a component to the next frame.
-It can be used wrapping components on a big list to keep the frame time low while everything is mounted.
+This package allows you to defer the mounting of a component to the next frame.
+By wrapping components on a big list you can keep the frame time low while everything is mounted.

 When the `DeferredMountProvider` is used, it requires that there is at least one descendent as a `DeferredMount`, otherwise it will wait forever as `deferring`.